 Taker!
 I thought to myself.
 Are you serious!
 I’m not a taker!

-A woman who I briefly talked with came by next.
+A woman who I had briefly talked with earlier faced me next.
 “Taker.”

 OMG!
 What’s going on here!

 Then Jack, a member from my small group came through.
 Surely, he’ll give me a giver.
 He knows me, for Pete’s sake!

 I gazed down at the floor in confusion.
 What am I missing here!